-Hailey Bieber Looks Pretty in Pink at 2019 Met Gala As She Attends Without Justin Bieber
+Hailey Bieber's Thong Is On Full Display at 2019 Met Gala

 The 22-year-old model departed from The Surrey hotel in New York and was escorted by the designer Alexander Wang as she wore one of his designs.

 She looked gorgeous in a pink floor-length sparkly turtleneck dress.
 The look was very "business in the front, party in the back" as it featured a nearly entirely open back and train.
 Hailey wore her hair up in a high ponytail and accessorized that with a large black ribbon tied in a bow.
-She wore diamond earrings and showed off her large diamond engagement ring.
+She wore BVLGARI diamond earrings and showed off her large diamond engagement ring.

+There was one other aspect of Hailey's dress that caught a bit more attention: her matching pink thong that went up to her lower back.
+It, too, was made by the famous designer and said "WANG" in silver letters.

 Though Bieber, 25, attended his inaugural Met Gala in 2015, he has been critical about the star-studded event in the past.
 The "Sorry" singer opted for a different route this year.
 He apparently spent the evening eating some burgers, French fries and chocolate cake, as evidenced on his Instagram Story.